Gorenji Vrsnik

 Gorenji Vrsnik ([ɡɔˈɾeːnji ʋəɾˈsniːk], Oberwresnik) is a village in the Municipality of Idrija in the traditional Inner Carniola region of Slovenia.
 It lies off the road from Idrija to Žiri.

+Name

+The name Gorenji Vrsnik literally means 'upper Vrsnik', contrasting with the neighboring village of Spodnji Vrsnik (literally, 'lower Vrsnik').
+Gorenji Vrsnik stands about 40 m higher in elevation than Spodnji Vrsnik.

+Church

 The local church is dedicated to Saint Thomas and belongs to the Parish of Ledine.